 - Subject-matter discussion and expertise development through our special interest sections, including EMS, fire and life safety, hazardous materials, health and safety, federal/military service and emergency vehicle management

-For more detials on IAFC's history, check out the 140th Anniversary Timeline.
+For more details on IAFC's history, check out the IAFC historical timeline.

 About the Fire Service

 The fire and emergency service reaches every community across the nation, covering urban, suburban and rural neighborhoods.
 The fire service is the only entity that is locally situated, staffed, trained and equipped to respond to all types of emergencies.
 The fire department responds to natural disasters such as earthquakes, floods, tornadoes and hurricanes as well as to man-made catastrophes such as hazardous materials spills, arson and terrorism.
 As such, the fire and emergency service is a dynamic all-hazard, all-risk response entity.

 Download an overview of the American fire and emergency service (pdf, 1.3 mb).